freedomofpress/webcat-infra-chain/Readme.md

 cheaper to run, as distributing trust makes high availability, backups, and redundancy of individual nodes less critical.

+For sequence diagrams of the enrollment flow and oracle/validator communication, see [here](docs/seq_diag.md).

 ### Key entities and behaviors

 The chain consists of a number of *nodes*, each of whom may or may not be a consensus validator.